ibm-cloud-docs/vpc/vsi_is_create_instance.md

 {: #before-creating-virtual-servers-cli}
 {: cli}

-* Download, install, and initialize the following CLI plug-ins:
+* Download, install, and initialize the following CLI plug-ins.
    - {{site.data.keyword.cloud_notm}} CLI
    - The infrastructure-service plug-in

    For more information, see [Setting up your API and CLI environment](/docs/vpc?topic=vpc-set-up-environment#cli-prerequisites-setup).

 * Make sure that you [created a VPC](/docs/vpc?topic=vpc-creating-vpc-resources-with-cli-and-api&interface=cli).